thecreativeepjh/Self-Teaching/README.md

             <p >This is usualy the simplest way to start, but it is very important you do it corectly, finding good sorces.</p>
             <p >There are many eduction people, who are worth you time to listen to, some include:</p>
             <ol>
-                <li><a href="https://www.w3schools.com">W3Schools</a>: This is vey useful if you would like to start learning anything coding based, which is one of the most common things to teach yourself.</li>
                 <li><a href="https://ed.ted.com">Ted Ed</a></li>
                 <li><a href="https://www.youtube.com/@MarkRober/videos">MarkRober's Youtube</a>: This one of my personal favourites.
 He teaches high school science topics, while making them interestig to all ages.</li>
             </ol>